"Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything." - Plato

 A level Music at St George’s offers a vigorous and academic syllabus to prepare students for university study.
 Students must achieve a 6 at GCSE in order to take this subject onto A level where we follow the Eduqas A Level Music Course.

 The A Level course offers a range of music experience including solo or ensemble performance, composition and analysis.
-Students can choose whether to specialise in performance or composition with a 35% / 25% weighting on their chosen practical music specialism.
+Students can choose whether to specialise in performance or composition.
+Their specialised skill will have a 35% weighting with the other skill having a 25% weighting on their overall grade.
 Musical analysis (40%) is assessed in a 2 hour 15 minutes written examination at the end of Year 13 and examines students on their knowledge and understanding of specific areas of study.

 There is one compulsory area of study – The Western Classical Tradition (The Development of the Symphony 1750 – 1900).
 The remaining areas of study are chosen with the cohort in mind from the choices below: